MicrosoftDocs/well-architected/well-architected/services/networking/azure-firewall.md

 ### Design checklist

-As you make design choices for Azure Firewall, review the [Operational excellence design principles](../../devops/principles.md).
+As you make design choices for Azure Firewall, review the [design principles](../../devops/principles.md) for Operational excellence.

 > [!div class="checklist"]
 > - Use logs for monitoring.